tkeskita/swiftBlock/docs/swift.rst

   prompt, source OpenFOAM in the terminal, and start blender from the same terminal.
 Preview will automatically run *Build* tool if needed.
 * *Export* tool saves blockMeshDict file into a case folder.
 The user is prompted to select the case folder.
-Do not provide any file name.
+Any file name is ignored, only the directory matters.
 * *Block list* contains the list of blocks identified by the *Build* tool.

   * Clicking a block selects and highlights the block in the 3D